 An alleged real state agent was arrested by the NBI for complaints that she pocketed money meant as payments for the purchase of house and lots.
-Let me share some lessons learned and tips so that you can avoid becoming a victim of similar scams.
+Let me share some lessons learned and tips so that you can avoid becoming a victim of similar real estate scams.

 I often hear the same horror story from first-time home buyers I meet, and it makes me angrier and more sad because the victims are mostly OFW’s, and seafarers, who sacrifice a lot but end up losing their money.